PicsArt/cppbind/docs/04_advanced_features/03_snippets.rst

 Above described code block is a part of our code snippets for generating Swift classes.
 We have some subsections under `class` parent section: `include`, `body`, and these subsections are used to group generated code fragments.
-We also have `scopes` which we use to gather snippet values from the lower levels and use them in current section: for example we use function body inside class.
+We also have `scopes` which we use to gather snippet values from the lower levels and use them in current section: for example, we use function body inside class.
 Actual snippets are described under `content` or `unique_content` sections. `unique_content` is used to generate unique lines or code fragment defined by marker.
 This is mainly used for includes to avoid redundant repetitions.

 Type converter snippets
 ~~~~~~~~~~~~~~~~~~~~~~~

-Type converter snippets are responsible for defining type information for target language and also provide conversions between
+Type converter snippets are responsible for defining type information for the target language and also provide conversions between
-source and target for the given cxx type.
+source and target languages for the given cxx type.

 Here is an example of type converter for `char *`: